ibm-cloud-docs/assistant/deploy-phone.md

       - To add more phone numbers one by one, click the *add phone number* icon (![Add phone number][images/phone-integ-add-number.png]), and then specify the phone number and an optional description.
 Repeat to add more numbers.

-      - To import a set of phone numbers that are stored in a comma-separated value (CSV) file, click the *Upload a CSV file* icon (![Add phone number][images/phone-integ-import-number.png]), and then find the CSV file that contains the list of phone numbers.
+      - To import a set of phone numbers that are stored in a comma-separated values (CSV) file, click the *Upload a CSV file* icon (![Add phone number][images/phone-integ-import-number.png]), and then find the CSV file that contains the list of phone numbers.

       The phone numbers you upload will replace any existing numbers in the table.
       {: important}